 Argentinian fashion brand Micoya is on a mission to connect new generations with their roots, sharing the beauty of cultural heritage one hat at a time.
-Sublime delves into the story behind their iconic llama hats and the Andean tradition behind them
+Sublime delves into the story of this iconic llama hats and the Andean tradition behind them.

 Felt hats are worn during the chaya ceremony, and the collaboration has created a collection of exclusive, hand-painted hats that showcase Micoya’s appreciation for cultural heritage.
 But to fully understand the significance of these hand-painted wonders, we must start at the beginning.

 Buy the Limited Edition Quechua carnaval hats only at SUBLIME SHOP